 - o Have all training documentation ready for review (i.e. have printed certifications or printout summary from the learning system)

-- Enroll and/or decline in employee health program
+- Enroll and/or decline in the Occupational Medicine program

 - Update or complete a chemical inventory